 Are you a savvy problem solver who’s comfortable talking on the phone?

-Customer support provider Sykes is hiring full-time work-from-home customer service representatives right now.
+Customer support provider Sykes is hiring full-time work-from-home customer service representatives in 40 states right now.

 Benefits include health insurance, a 401(k), flexible scheduling and opportunities for promotion.